Stand for New Zealand! Kippenberger’s rallying cry at Galatas has message for modern New Zealanders

 In May 1941 the New Zealand Division alongside British, Australian and Greek forces, was ordered to defend the island of Crete from a German invasion.

 After days of bitter fighting, German paratroopers had seized control of the strategic Maleme airfield.
-In fighting around the nearby town of Galatas New Zealand forces came under heavy attack.
+In fighting around the nearby town of Galatas New Zealand forces came under prolonged heavy attack.
 Under the onslaught the exhausted riflemen of the 18th battalion began to fall back, the trickle of men turning into a stream.
 Had the line collapsed at that point, the enemy would have broken through and the whole position of the Allied forces on Crete would have been imperilled.
 The New Zealand Commander Lieutenant Colonel Howard Kippenberger (later Major General Kippenberger) moved amongst the retreating soldiers exhorting them to stand and hold – calling upon them to: “Stand for New Zealand!
 Stand every man who is a soldier!
 Stand for New Zealand!”

 The average New Zealander is not inclined to be demonstrative, (especially in those days), nor do we tend to be hand-on-heart patriots – and this citizen’s army was no exception – but the evocation of New Zealand and everything that New Zealand stood for in the hearts of those men – rallied them.
 The retreat stopped – the line held.
 Indeed the next day, led by Kippenberger the New Zealanders counter-attacked and routed the surprised enemy out of the town of Galatas.
-This action saved the Allied situation in Crete enabling most of the expeditionary force to conduct an orderly withdrawal across the mountains to be evacuated by the Royal Navy to Egypt.
-It was in the heavy fighting around Galatas that 2nd Lieutenant Charles Upham won the first of his two Victoria crosses.
+This action saved the Allied position on Crete enabling most of the expeditionary force to conduct an orderly withdrawal across the mountains to be evacuated by the Royal Navy to Egypt.
+It was in the bitter fighting around Galatas that 2nd Lieutenant Charles Upham won the first of his two Victoria crosses.

 Towards the end of the war he wrote in nostalgic terms about his memories of New Zealand from which he had been parted for many years.